altairlage/example-postgres-docker-compose-with-db-creation/README.md

 # example-postgres-docker-compose-with-db-creation

-Example of Postgres DB running with docker-compose and DB creation scripts in the startup
+Example of creating a PostgreSQL environment with Docker Compose, including running database startup scripts.